txumatxu/GettingAndCleaningData/README.md

   - Subset the sample data by croping the features that correspond to mean or std measures only.
   - Combine the samples with the volunteer identification (SubjectId) as the activity represented by it's index.

-- Finaly both dataframes corresponding to the test set and the training set are combined row by row in a single data frame.
+- Both dataframes corresponding to the test set and the training set are combined row by row in a single data frame.
-- The
+- The activity indexes are replaced by a String factor which describes better the activity.
+- The information is sumarized grouping the data by SubjectId and activity and computing the mean for each of this groups.
+- The resulting data frame is finally exported into a file called UCI_HAR_Tidy_Data.txt

-# Scripts usage
+# Script's usage instructions

+The main function does not take any argument, but the script has several requirements that are listed below:
+- UCI HAR dataset folder should be in the working directory.
+(A folder called UCI HAR Dataset should be present)
+  - Download dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and uncompress it in the working directory.
+- The script uses dplyr and should be installed.
+  - Install de dplyr package from R.
+- The script should also be executed from working directory.
+  - Copy script into working directory.

+Once the script is into the working directory execute the following commands:
+   - >source("run_analysis.R")
+   - >run_analysis()

+A file called UCI_HAR_Tidy_Data.txt will be created into the working directory.
+This file contains a row per user and activity where the different variables are represented by the mean value of the measures that fall within each of these groups.

+The variables shown in the file are at the same time mean and std measures of the different original measures.